AlignMixup: Improving Representations By Interpolating Aligned Features: Introduction

+Bengio \emph{et al.} \cite{bengio2013better} show that traversing along the manifold of representations obtained from deeper layers of the network more likely results in finding realistic examples.
+This is because the interpolated points smoothly traverse the underlying manifold of the data, capturing salient characteristics of the two images.
+Furthermore, \cite{berthelot2018understanding} show the ability of autoencoders to capture semantic correspondences obtained by decoding mixed latent codes.
+This is because the autoencoder may disentangle the underlying factors of variation.
+Efforts have followed on mixing latent representations of autoencoders to generate realistic images for data augmentation.
+However, these approaches are more expensive, requiring three networks (encoder, decoder, classifier)~\citep{berthelot2018understanding} and more complex, often also requiring an adversarial discriminator~\citep{beckham2019adversarial, liu2018data}.
+More importantly, they perform poorly compared to standard input mixup on large datasets~\citep{liu2018data}, due to the low quality of generated images.

-In this work, motivated by the idea of deformation as a natural way of interpolating images, we investigate geometric \emph{alignment} for mixup.
+In this work, we are motivated by the idea of \emph{deformation} as a natural way of interpolating images, where one image may deform into another, in a continuous way.
+Contrary to previous efforts, we do not interpolate directly in the input space, we do not limit to vectors as latent codes and we do not decode.
+We rather investigate geometric \emph{alignment} for mixup, based on explicit semantic correspondences in the feature space.
 In particular, we explicitly align the feature tensors of two images, resulting in soft correspondences.
 The tensors can be seen as sets of features with coordinates.
 Hence, each feature in one set can be interpolated with few features in the other.

 By choosing to keep the coordinates of one set or the other, we define an \emph{asymmetric} operation.
 What we obtain is one object continuously morphing, rather than two objects in one image.

-We further improve representation learning by using an autoencoder in the mixup process.
-Interestingly, decoding the mixed examples of aligned tensors reveals that we retain the \emph{geometry} or \emph{pose} of the image where we keep the coordinates and the \emph{appearance} or \emph{texture} of the other.
-This is similar to \emph{style transfer}~\cite{GaEB16} or \emph{image-to-image translation}~\cite{liu2019few}. \autoref{fig:teaser} illustrates that our method, called \emph{AlignMix}, retains the \emph{pose} from image $1$ and \emph{texture} from image $2$, which is different than overlay or combination of two objects.
-However, we \emph{do not} decode and we are not concerned about the quality of generated images.
-We are not concerned about the interpolation properties of the autoencoder either, because of our explicit tensor alignment.
+Interestingly, observing this asymmetric morphing reveals that we retain the \emph{geometry} or \emph{pose} of the image where we keep the coordinates and the \emph{appearance} or \emph{texture} of the other. \autoref{fig:teaser} illustrates that our method, \emph{AlignMixup}, retains the \emph{pose} of image $2$ and the \emph{texture} of image $1$, which is different from existing mixup methods.
+Note that, as in manifold mixup, we \emph{do not} decode, hence we are not concerned about the quality of generated images.

 We make the following contributions: